ddsurvivor/rob599_project/README.md

 2. The files folder have goods data, and script using “rospkg” to access it, make sure you put project folder in right place.

 3. The robot movement uses move base action, which is a function of ROS, so it may be a little slow when it running.

+4. You can use service call and put in 1 or 2 to start “Sort Task” and “Layer Task”, then you need to restart robot_navigation.py script and restart client script.

+5. The /set_mode service call might need to run twice to display well in rviz.